 - About this feature: Get an instant alert whenever the browser detects that the website you're going to may be harmful.

-- Information that is sent: When you visit a webpage, Safe Browsing checks the website you're visiting against a list of known-bad websites stored on your computer.
-If the URL you're visiting matches anything on the list, your browser sends a partial copy of the URL to Google to decide if you're visiting a risky site.
+- Information that is sent: When you visit a website, Chrome checks it against a list of known-bad websites stored on your computer.
+If the URL matches anything on the list, your browser sends a partial copy of the URL to Google to decide if you're visiting a risky site.

-- Information that is sent: When this feature is enabled, Chrome will send the text you typed to Google’s servers.
+- Information that is sent: Chrome sends the text you typed to Google’s servers.

-- About this feature: Help us prioritize the features and improvements we should work on.
-Permit the system to send Google information about the files, applications, and services that are running whenever you experience a crash.
+- About this feature: Help us prioritize the features and improvements we should work on by sending Google information about the files, applications, and services running whenever you experience a crash.

-- Information that is sent: Usage statistics contain aggregated information such as preferences, button clicks, and memory usage.
-It does not include web page URLs or any personal information.
+- Information that is sent: Usage statistics include information such as preferences, button clicks, and memory usage.
+It does not include webpage URLs or any personal information.
 Crash reports contain system information at the time of the crash, and may contain web page URLs or personal information, depending on what was happening at the time of the crash.

 - About this feature: You can include a "Do Not Track" request with your browsing traffic.
-However, the effect depends on whether a website responds to the request, and how the request is interpreted.
-For example, some websites may respond to this request by showing you ads that aren't based on other websites you've visited.
-Many websites will still collect and use your browsing data - for example to improve security, to provide content, services, ads and recommendations on their websites, and to generate reporting statistics.
+However, many websites will still collect and use your browsing data to improve security, provide content, services, ads and recommendations on their websites, and generate reporting statistics.

 Using a Chromebook at work or school?
-Your network administrator might make some of these privacy settings for you, in which case you can't change them yourself.
-Learn about using a managed Chromebook
+Your network administrator might apply some of these privacy settings for you, in which case you can't change them yourself.
+Learn about using a managed Chromebook.